 Blondie came to call Carolina Tiger Rescue home on November 26, 2019.
 She, along with 12 other servals, was rescued from a backyard breeder in British Columbia, Canada.
 The servals were kept in RVs with no ventilation, no natural light, and unsanitary conditions.
 The cats were confiscated by the SPCA of British Columbia and taken to a holding facility until they were able to be rehomed to accredited sanctuaries in the United States.

-According to her keepers, Blondie is the boss of the four female servals from British Columbia.
-She rules the roost and makes sure the others know it.
+Blondie is a bossy serval.
+She rules the roost and makes sure everyone knows it.
 Blondie is curious and is quick to come to the fence to see if there is any food for her.
-She is the most aggressive about food and has to be separated from the others when it is time to eat.

-Blondie's coat is more pale yellow than the other servals that she lives with.
-She is distinguishable from her enclosure mates by the thick pink strip down the middle of her otherwise black nose.
+Blondie's coat is more pale yellow than the other servals in the sanctuary.
+She has a thick pink strip down the middle of her otherwise black nose.